Hospes Asteroid

 Software Used: Unreal Engine 5.4, Adobe Illustrator

-This project was my first assignment in my Master's program, and was supposed to be based on a First Person Shooter game chosen from a short list.
+I wanted to use this project as a challenge of creating a level that would fit into a First Person Shooter game.
 The game I chose as inspiration for my level, was the original Destiny from 2014.
 I wanted to capture the same aesthetic of the moon environment in the game; with the starry sky backdrop in the beginning, transitioning to the dark caves as the player progresses.
 The level has a few scripted events, like the dropships flying in, and the player entering the datapack into the spire, which then triggers the alarm.
 I used the FPS Game Starter Kit asset pack to get a feel for the combat, and utilize some of the more advanced character scripting within it.

 Walkthrough